 “It’s the sharing of our stories that saves us.“

-My essay “The Guts to Keep Going” was featured on National Public Radio’s “This I Believe” and is included in This I Believe II : More Personal Philosophies of Remarkable Men and Women (Henry Holt, 2008).
-You can listen to and/or read the essay here.
+My essay “The Guts to Keep Going” aired on NPR’s “This I Believe” and is included in This I Believe II : Personal Philosophies of Remarkable Men and Women (Henry Holt, 2008).
+You can find the essay here.

 I worked as an adjunct writing professor and writer-in-residence at the Earlham School of Religion, where I had been earlier saved as the writing fellow.
 I’ve co-authored or contributed to eight books, including Bless Your Heart: Saving the World One Covered Dish at a Time, You Be Sweet, and Y’all Come Over (Thomas Nelson), as well as the bestselling Cooking with Friends (Rutledge Hill Press).
 I compiled and wrote the introductions for Compassion: Thoughts on Cultivating a Good Heart, Forgiveness: Perspectives on Making Peace with Your Past, Hope: It’s More Than Wishful Thinking, and Anger: Minding Your Passion, published by Fresh Air Books.
 I wrote the “Her Spirit” column and blog for Her Nashville magazine.